Skip to main content

 Reduced litter lunches are highly encouraged.

-Campers are not permitted to use microwaves or other multi-use appliances (e.g., toasters, kettles, serving utensils).
+Campers/participants will not have access to microwaves or other multi-use appliances (e.g., toasters, kettles, serving utensils).

-Nutrition and hydration breaks are taken outside (weather permitting).
+Nutrition and hydration breaks are taken outside (weather permitting) for traditional week-long, in-person summer camps.

 *Refillable beverage containers must be individually labelled.
-Refillable water stations are available to campers upon request.
+Refillable water stations are available to campers/participants upon request.

 • Before and after care